Invisible lines of light in architecture and office

 If you wish to bring a bit of colour to the scheme, using trim recessed lighting can be an option.
 Subtle or bold, the final result reflects on the width of the frame.
 Standard aluminium, white or black finishes will create a contrast, but a custom RAL finish will make the project truly unique.

 We have worked on some stunning recessed trimless lighting schemes.
+One of the recent projects using recessed lighting as in workplace is the premium Cat A refurbishment at 80 Cannon Street in London.
 The clean design of the offices and reception area at Focus Point in London is an example of a top quality fit out.
 Slim linear recessed luminaires with irregular patterns dominate the design of the reception area of Strata Staines.
 A continuous pattern of linear profiles was installed in the circulation areas of 740 Aztec West in Bristol.

 A semi-recessed lighting scheme can be an alternative creative way of achieving visually interesting results.
 Emitting soft light, the opal diffuser on the linear profile raising above the ceiling or surfaces creates striking visual interest.